-- (a) Employees may take up to three consecutive hours of paid time off to vote in accordance with Arizona law when application for such time is made prior to the day of the election. - (b) The hours of authorized time off for voting may be specified by the employer in accordance with Arizona law.
+- 1. Employees may take up to three consecutive hours of paid time off to vote in accordance with Arizona law when application for such time is made prior to the day of the election. - 2.
+The hours of authorized time off for voting may be specified by the employer in accordance with Arizona law.

-Personnel Records
+Policy 1018 - Personnel Records